 7. Walk to Wilson Outlook Reserve

-Go for a stroll along the Story bridge, stop over at Felons for a drink and go all the way to Wilson Outlook Reserve.
+Go for a stroll along the Story bridge, stopover at Felons for a drink, and go all the way to Wilson Outlook Reserve.
 Just be careful of crossing the highway at one point.

 8. Laugh out loud